-In case you guys loves fedora as much as I do and don’t want any other distro here is the perfect deal.
+In case you guys love fedora as much as I do and don’t want any other distro here is the perfect deal.
 Get fedora games spin.
 Fedora games spin comes with a large number of games having pre-installed.
 You just need to have the gaming requirements and have fedora games spin and you are all set to gaming.
-However it doesn’t comes with pre-installed Steam and WIne.
+However, it doesn’t come with pre-installed Steam and WIne.

 Game Drift Linux

 Game Drift Linux is an amazing distro that has its own game store.
-As they say they take gaming seriously they proves it with having support of almost all your favourite games of windows too.
-Isn’t that cool that you can have a linux distro and can play all your cool windows games on PC easily.
-But a sad thing is that you need to activate the crossover feature that allows you to run other OS games on it and it's paid.
+As they say, they take gaming seriously they prove it with having the support of almost all your favorite games of windows too.
+Isn’t that cool that you can have a Linux distro and can play all your cool windows games on PC easily?
+But a sad thing is that you need to activate the crossover feature that allows you to run other OS games on it and it’s paid.

 Manjaro Gaming Edition

 Manjaro is a famous distro based on Arch.
 Manjaro has been popular as it makes new users to easily use the power of Arch without having any difficulty.
 Now manjaro has a gaming edition too with some special tweaks and is available on sourceforge for downloads.
 Gaming edition features a dark theme while having sleep mode disable (who sleeps while gaming?).
 There are also many more tweaks Disable mouse cursor on certain areas, special editing tools, and many others.
 Featuring emulators, add-ons and some necessary software manjaro gaming editions is a really cool distro.

 Mentioning games for gaming is a real hard task especially when you are a gamer.
 As a gamer, I know that everyone has got a different opinion and preference.
 I would love to know how your game on your PC and what you prefer as for me Steam is the best as I can use it as an application while staying on my favorite distro i.e. Linux Mint.
 Comment and let me know what you game on!